-- On the General page in the Properties window, set the Label increment to the increment value chosen in step 5, and set the Cycle spacing to the value calculated in step 5.
+- On the Labels page in the Properties window, set the Label increment to the increment value chosen in step 5, and set the Cycle spacing to the value calculated in step 5.

 See the attached ScaleCoordinates.srf file for an example file, complete with the original scale bar and scale bars in all four converted units mentioned above (m, km, ft, mi).

 Updated June, 2022